syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
 This can be achieved by using the [DialogService.AlertAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
 The alert dialog is displayed along with the `OK` button.
 When user clicks on `OK` button, alert dialog will get closed.

-In the code example below, an alert dialog is displayed upon clicking the button using the Syncfusion Blazor [Button](https://blazor.syncfusion.com/documentation/button/getting-started) Component.
+In the code example below, an alert dialog is displayed upon clicking the button using the Syncfusion&reg; Blazor [Button](https://blazor.syncfusion.com/documentation/button/getting-started) Component.

 {% tabs %}
 {% highlight razor %}